DavidCary/react-measured-grid/docs/MeasuredGrid.md

 Within the DOM, a MeasuredGrid uses DIV elements in various roles.
 Those DIV elements are given the following class names based on their role, in addition to any class names specified in the props:

   - view window: 'grid-view'
-  - grid base, the usually lightly populated grid; rarely needs additional styling: 'grid-base'
+  - grid base: the usually lightly populated grid; rarely needs additional styling: 'grid-base'
-  - rendered rows, contains the rows that are populated in the DOM; rarely needs additional styling: 'grid-rendered'
+  - rendered rows: contains the rows that are populated in the DOM; rarely needs additional styling: 'grid-rendered'
   - row: contains the cells for a row: 'grid-row'

-    -- A row is also given a class name of 'grid-row-even' or 'grid-row-odd' depending on whether the row's zero-based index is even or odd.
+    - A row is also given a class name of 'grid-row-even' or 'grid-row-odd', depending on whether the row's zero-based index is even or odd.

   - cell: contains content at the intersection of a row and a column: 'grid-cell'

 When using props to add styling to any of these elements, it is important to not disrupt or interfere